altenia/repomigrated-ecolearnia/artifacts/docs/domain_model_schemas.md

 If a child's item type is 'ContentGen', at the moment of creating a Course, the AssinmentItem will be translated into multiple items based on the genration rule.

     {
-        "uuid": "<uuid>",
+        "realmUuid": "uuid of the space where the uuid is unique", "uuid": "<uuid>",
         "refName": "M-AR-1",
         "parent": "<oid>",